 This metaphorical building is growing because the internet is growing, and not just the number of users; its actual size is continuously increasing.
 Over only two weeks, our crawling network at RiskIQ observed 3,495,267 new domains (249,662 per day) and 77,252,098 new hosts (5,518,007 per day) across the internet.
 For attackers, each of these represents a possible target or a piece of infrastructure they can use to take down a business.
 The building is changing because the internet is changing every second.
 Domain ownerships change, DNS resolutions shift, certificates expire, and frameworks require patching, to name just a few examples.

 For businesses, most of their attack surface is comprised of assets belonging to three categories.
 First are the legitimate assets, which belong to companies under the purview of their IT and security teams.
-Second are those spun up by partners or employees without the knowledge of the IT and security teams, which are known as Shadow IT.
+Second asset of the attack surface are those spun up by partners or employees without the knowledge of the IT and security teams, which are known as Shadow IT.
 Third, is a rapidly growing category known as ‘rogue assets,’ which attackers create to mimic legitimate businesses to target their customers in the wild.
 These phishing sites, fake mobile apps, and command and control servers are nearly impossible to detect at scale with traditional tools.

 Digital assets in any of these categories can lead to a compromise of the business, and organizations that don’t understand how they appear to attackers beyond their firewalls are at risk.
 Known assets require patching, Shadow IT can be forgotten about to everyone but hackers, and rogue assets are created in the internet’s ever-growing abyss and can hide there indefinitely.